MrSn0wy/TeleportCommands/README.md

 #### Planned commands:
 - `/wild` - Teleports you to a random location in the Overworld
-- `/spawn or /worldspawn` - Teleports you to the worldspawn
+- `/worldspawn` - Teleports you to the worldspawn
-- `/bed or /spawn <dimension>` - Teleports you to your spawnpoint in a dimension, defaults to your current dimension
+- `/spawn <dimension>` - Teleports you to your spawnpoint in a dimension, defaults to your current dimension

 #### Improvements:
 - Modify /back to check if the location is safe and automatically choose a nearby location that is safe
 - Create a config to add any delays and disable commands, also add commands for operators in game
+- Add translation file
+- Improve responses for commands
 - Add a perm system
 - Limit tpa requests for a player
-- Add Quilt support and maybe neoforge
+- Add Quilt support and maybe NeoForge